jsndyks/-/xmas/2018/index.md

 Each month we take a picture to see how the kids are growing up.<br/>
 A structured record of change, or not change as they get older!

-Alma and Nell are six, Fred and Iko will be 13 in March.
+Alma and Nell are six, Fred and Iko will be teenagers in March!

 #### &raquo; ALMA